delta3d/delta3d/trunk/delta3d/VisualStudio/utilities/editor/readme.txt

 3. Build the entire solution.

-4. The Editor .exe file should now reside in delta3d/bin.
+4. The STAGE.exe file should now reside in delta3d/bin.
 Double-click to run!